 Whisner earned her master’s in business administration from Otterbein in 2008 and received a bachelor's degree in business management with a concentration in human resources from Capital University in 1999.
 In addition to her role as head volleyball coach, Whisner also assists Associate Director of Athletics Lynn Schweizer with the day to day operations of Denison's club sports program.

 Beth White earned her B.A. from The Ohio State University.
-Currently, she is the Administrative Assistant for the Offices of Multi-Cultural Student Affairs and International Student Services, now known as the Center for Cross-Cultural Engagement.
-Beth previously worked in Denison’s Alumni Relations office helping to coordinate alumni reunions and club events.
+Currently, she is the Academic Administrative Assistant and Production Assistant for the Dance Department.
+Beth previously worked in the Offices of Multi-Cultural Student Affairs and Denison’s Alumni Relations office helping to coordinate alumni reunions and club events.
 Prior to coming to Denison, Beth worked for Ohio University as the Academic College Coordinator for off-campus programs.
 A native to Granville, Ohio, Beth cares deeply about the community and its residents.
 She is married and has three sons.

 2012-13 is Rhonda White’s seventh year as the part-time building monitor for Denison’s Physical Education Center.
 White began her employment at Denison working as a lifeguard for camps and events during the summer of 2006.
 Her responsibilities as a building monitor include facilities supervision, assisting with event set-up and event management, supervision of student employees and the athletics’ laundry operation.

 White has extensive experience in the recreation and athletic environment having worked for eight years as the recreation director for the Heath Parks and Recreation Department.
 As recreation director, she served as the administrator of the Heath Community Recreation and Fitness Center, as the assistant manager of the Heath City Water Park, and as Program Coordinator of Adult and Youth Programs.
 In addition to her role at Denison, White is also a middle school business teacher at Licking Valley High School.